magland/sortingview/README.md

 # Electron mode is similar to local mode, except instead of returning
 # a URL, an electron window will open and data will be accessed directly
 # from the file system.
 I.e., no browser.
-# This requires installation of figurl-electron.
-Good luck installing that!
+# This requires installation of figurl-electron (see below).
 # See below for more information.
-export SORTINGVIEW_ELECTRON=1 # Experimental - requires installation of figurl-electron
+export SORTINGVIEW_ELECTRON=1 # Requires installation of figurl-electron
 ```

 It is recommend that you set these variables in your `~/.bashrc` file.